yannelli/LarAgent/README.md

 ];
 ```

-For defining more complex schemas you can add the `structuredOutput` method in you agent class:
+For defining more complex schemas you can add the `structuredOutput` method in your agent class:

 ```php
 public function structuredOutput()